 - Make sure that you have downloaded the pro version of Google Earth.

 - Make sure that you are opening kmz files from WITHIN Google Earth.
 Do not CLICK on the files to open them.
 Instead, go into Google Earth, select File and click Open then open the downloaded file

 - If nothing works try rebooting your computer and relaunching Google Earth Pro

 Download the Software

-Go to the Google Earth website and download the latest version for your computer.
+Go to the Google Earth website and download Google Earth Pro version suitable for your laptop.